davidjbradshaw/eslint-config-adjunct/README.md

 }
 ```

+## Install Dependencies

+After you have configured eslint to include this package, the first time you run `eslint` it will output the `npm` command to install the dependancies required for your project.
+Cut'n'paste this command into the console, and you are then ready to start linting.

+### Plugins

-## Plugins
+### Base Plugins

-The following esLint plugins are contained in this configuration.
+The following esLint plugins are always loaded in this configuration:

 - [eslint-plugin-array-func](https://github.com/freaktechnik/eslint-plugin-array-func)
 - [eslint-plugin-eslint-comments](https://github.com/mysticatea/eslint-plugin-eslint-comments)